 "This latest tragedy is a critical reminder of the serious nature of this Takata air bag recall and serves as an important call to action," NHTSA said in a statement to the media.
 "NHTSA urges the public to visit NHTSA.gov to check for any outstanding safety recalls -- especially if you’re not the original owner.
 If there is an open recall, you are highly encouraged to contact your nearest dealer to schedule a free repair."

 The 2002 Accord is on the list of 2001-2003 Honda vehicles that pose significant risk because they are equipped with the so-called “Alpha” inflators.

-July 10, 2017: American Honda notified the National Highway Traffic Safety Administration that a man died in June 2016 when a driver side air bag inflator ruptured while he was attempting to make repairs on a 2001 Honda Accord.
+This is the second death announced in July involving a Honda with an "Alpha" inflator.
+On July 10, Honda confirmed that a man died in June 2016 when a driver side air bag inflator ruptured while he was attempting to make repairs on a 2001 Honda Accord.

-Honda also emphasized the risk surrounding the so-called “Alpha” inflators in some of its 2001-2003 models, and urged owners to immediately check for open recalls and, If replacement is required, to contact a dealer to schedule the free repair.
+Honda continues to emphasize the risk surrounding the “Alpha” inflators and is urging owners to immediately check for open recalls and, If replacement is required, to contact a dealer to schedule the free repair.
 Any concerned customer can also contact Honda’s Automobile Customer Service at 888-234-2138.